sigoden/window-switcher/README.md

 ## Install

  Download `windows-switcher.zip` from the [Github Release](https://github.com/sigoden/windows-switcher/releases), extract `window-switcher.exe`, run it.
-> window-switcher.exe is a 500K portable single-file program.
+> window-switcher.exe is a portable single-file program (less than 500 KB in size).
 No installation is required.

 ## Configuration